webrtc/webrtc-org/README.md

 We welcome corrections and additions!

-See [CONTRIBUTING](https://github.com/webrtc/webrtc-org/blob/gh-pages/CONTRIBUTING.md) for instructions.
+See [CONTRIBUTING](CONTRIBUTING.md) for instructions.
 All contributors must sign a contributor license agreement before code can be accepted.
 Please complete the agreement for an [individual](https://developers.google.com/open-source/cla/individual) or a [corporation](https://developers.google.com/open-source/cla/corporate) as appropriate.

 ## Add or edit content

+To reiterate: the default branch for the webrtc.org repo is **gh-pages**.

 We recommend building the site in order to be able to check your site locally — see the instructions below.

+Alternatively, you can review your changes (after you've pushed them) on the [GitHub Pages site](https://pages.github.com/) for your fork.
+For example, if your username is _foobar_ and you edited the **Contributing Fixes** page, you can check the page online at _http://foobar.github.io/webrtc-org/contributing/_.
+A GitHub Pages site is automatically generated for any repo that has a _gh-pages_ fork.

 ### Find the right page to edit